mickaeltemporao/data-analysis/docs/activities/challenges.md

     - Verify that your link works by opening it in a new browser window.
     - You should see your latest edits inside the this notebook.
 5. Send a private message to the instructor on **:fontawesome-brands-gitter: Gitter**
-    - In your message include the course name (itds), milestone type (eg. proposal-1), and the copied link to your notebook.
+    - In your message include the course name (da), milestone type (eg. proposal-1), and the copied link to your notebook.
     - Submission are considered until the start of the next session.
     - Late submissions will not be considered!